tombensve/CodeLicenseManager/CodeLicenseManager-documentation/docs/UserGuide.md

 # Deleting license / project information from source

+__Note__ that this function is not well tested, and not entirely bug free either!

 This requires the "codeOptions" (only "sourceCodeDirs") configuration section.

 This will do the opposite of "apply".
 Why is this available ?
 Each source updater